We are a company working in the North Cotswold foothills and we had over 30 years experience in the signage and graphics industry.

 We will only source materials from suppliers who are operating within the laws of their own country.
 With the growing public awareness of the environment and environmental issues, and with many customers specifically requesting certified timber, we stock woods originating from sustainable and correctly managed forests, and in particular FSC certified products.
 (FSC products have their forest of origin independently inspected and evaluated according to environmental, social and economic criteria agreed by the Forest Stewardship Council AC.)

-Plywood - We buy from a supplier that has both FSC & PEFC certificates which show compliance with the Chain of Custody scheme.
+Plywood - We buy from a supplier that has both FSC & PEFC certificates (Programme for Endorsement of Forest Certication) which show compliance with the Chain of Custody scheme.
 We can also supply Product Data sheets for the Thin Birch Plywood and the Performance Plywood should these be required.

 Bamboo - this not a wood it is a fast growing grass.
 It has impeccable green credentials and we purchase from a UK supplier that has a a clear Chain of Custody and FSC Certification.
 We can also supply Product Data Sheets on the Bamboo we buy.

 Driftwood - the driftwood is collected from beaches and riverbeds and thoroughly cleaned.
 The very nature of this product demonstrates the ultimate in recycling.
 As the trees themselves give up this wood we cannot offer FSC certification as there isn't any forest management to talk of.